 - Plan Ahead: First, it’s important to know that flan should be made a day before you are planning on serving it.
 The delicate custard needs some time to chill and set.
 Plan for about 5 hours of cooling/setting time.
 In my opinion, this is the hardest part of making flan!
 Waiting to eat it.

-- The Right Equipment: Make sure you have a 7-inch round baking pan or you can use a special flan pan or flan mold with lid called “flanera“.
+- The Right Equipment: Make sure you have a 7-inch round baking dish, a 2-quart soufflé dish or you can use a special flan pan or flan mold with lid called “flanera“.
 I don’t have one of those so I use a regular baking pan and aluminum foil to cover it.
+You will also need a pan that can hold the flan pan comfortably.
+I use a large roasting pan.

 Now let’s talk about how to make Spanish flan!